Skip to content

 Have you ever struggled with a group of reluctant readers?

 We all understand the importance of reading in a child's development, and with Ofsted hot on schools’ heels regarding language development and comprehension, teachers are always looking for ways to engage children in reading.
-Reading for pleasure is not a new phrase for many of us, and is an important part of encouraging a love of reading in children.
+Reading for pleasure is important for encouraging a love of reading in children and developing academic and personal skills.

 We have put together some of our top tips to help you engage children in reading!